Chris Williamson (politician): Workers Party of Britain

+Williamson resigned from the Workers Party on 15 September 2026 after Galloway announced his intention to stand in the 2026 Holborn and St Pancras by-election.
+Williamson stated that he "profoundly disagreed" with the decision and argued the Workers Party should support Zack Polanski's candidacy instead of challenging him.

 PressTV host

-Williamson currently hosts the television programme Palestine Declassified on the Iranian government-owned TV channel PressTV.
+Williamson has hosted the television programme Palestine Declassified on the Iranian government-owned TV channel PressTV.

-2023 Israel–Hamas war
+Gaza war

 On 19 October 2023, Derbyshire Police said they had received "multiple reports" about a post by Williamson on X and were considering whether the post was a hate crime.
 Williamson's post stated "Israel has forfeited any right to exist".
-In an interview on 8 November, Williamson said in some respects Israel's actions against Gaza are worse than Nazi Germany.
+In an interview on 8 November, Williamson said in some aspects Israel's actions against Gaza are worse than Nazi Germany.
 On 18 January 2024, Williamson publicly stated that "Israel must be destroyed."